Parkinson’s & Sweating

 Excessive sweating is one of several skin changes associated with Parkinson’s disease (PD) and can be an early warning sign of Parkinson’s.

-Parkinson’s excessive sweating tends to occur on the face, head, and trunk but interestingly, hands and feet may sweat less than normal.
+Parkinson’s excessive sweating tends to occur on the face, head, and trunk but hands and feet may sweat less than normal.
 Sleep disturbances related to poor temperature control and sweating are also common with Parkinson’s.

 Treatment for Parkinson’s Sweating